Programming Language:Higher-order functions and closures

 #include "stdio.h"

-/* A simplified environment structure */
+/* A simplified environment structure, name value pairs */

 struct Env